- Process Mailing Lists

 What’s the value of direct mail?

 Direct mail is a rising star for communicating with your clients and customers.
-A 2015 study shows direct mail outperforms all digital channels combined.
+Study after study shows direct mail outperforms all digital channels combined.
 In the latest Response Rate Report, direct mail had the highest rate ever reported at 5.1%.

 Personalized, high-end direct mail pieces work effectively in integrated campaigns, and the study showed that most direct mail was not used alone – the top choice for maximum impact was a combination of email, social media and direct mail.

 The power of Retail Catalogs

 Retailers are also finding great value in printed, mailed catalogs as a way to integrated online and offline marketing – especially with print catalogs that are targeted and personalized.

 Upgraded from catalogs of the past, the new wave of retail catalogs look and feel a lot more like lifestyles magazines.
 They invite shoppers inside an experience aimed to drive them online to buy.